lionmetals/odin-recipes/README.md

 # odin-recipes
-How to make delicious galbi-jim
+How to make delicious galbi-jim!